Skip to Content

 To my Jeffrey, I love you, I miss you every moment of every day, and I will find you again.

-To my art collectors, if you have experienced heartbreaking grief such as this, I hope that sharing my story and my art with you offers comfort and healing.
+To my collectors, if you have experienced heartbreaking grief such as this, I hope that sharing my story and my art with you offers comfort and healing.

 Specifications for Prints